 What is a copyright?

 American Bar Association, Section of Intellectual Property Law.
-3rd ed. c2011.
+Third edition. c2011.

 This book is designed to provide an overview of the basics of copyright law.
 Specific topics covered include what can be copyrighted, copyright ownership, the Digital Millennium Copyright Act, copyright duration, copyright formalities, infringement, fair use, remedies, and criminal offenses